Weaving Worldsheet Supermultiplets from the Worldlines Within: Introduction, Rationale and Summary

-Worldsheet supersymmetry is essential in string theory\cite{rGSW1,rGSW2,rJPS,rBBS} and very rich\cite{rHSS,rGSS}.
-Since worldsheets include worldlines in several inequivalent ways\cite{rUDSS01,rUDSS04,rHP1}, extending worldline supersymmetry to a worldsheet is a stepping stone in the realization of the proposal\cite{rGR-1,rGR0}.
+Worldsheet supersymmetry is essential in string theory\cite{rGSW1,rGSW2,rJPS,rBBS}, and is very rich in structure\cite{rHSS,rGSS}.
+Worldsheet theories include worldlines and worldline-restricted ({\bsf unidextrous}) fields in several inequivalent ways\cite{rUDSS01,rUDSS04,rUDSS06,rUDSS08,rUDSS09,rAD-Uni,rHP1,rHT-UCS}, which provides for exceptional constructions on the worldsheet not possible in spacetimes of any other dimension and which provides for much of the richness and complexity of string theory and its $M$- and $F$-theoretic extensions.
+In addition, extending worldline supersymmetry to a worldsheet is a stepping stone in the realization of the original proposal\cite{rGR-1,rGR0} of studying higher-dimensional supersymmetry via dimensional extension of worldline results.
 Ref.\cite{rGH-obs} provides a simple criterion for extending worldline off-shell supermultiplets to worldsheet supersymmetry, which then suffices for many string theory applications.
 This also significantly enhances the efficiency of the numerical criteria of Ref.\cite{rFIL,rFL} for extending to supersymmetry in higher-dimensional spacetimes.

-Complementary to the filtering approach of Ref.\cite{rGH-obs} and for all $p,q\geq0$, the constructions presented herein produce: \begin{enumerate}\itemsep=-3pt \item usual (ambidextrous) off-shell supermultiplets of worldsheet $(p,q)$-supersymmetry, and \item unidextrous (on the half-shell) supermultiplets of worldsheet $(p,q)$-supersymmetry, \end{enumerate} by tensoring worldline supermultiplets, and as a restricted adaptation of Weyl's inductive construction of Lie algebra representations\cite{rWyb,rJSH}.
+Complementary to the filtering approach of Ref.\cite{rGH-obs}, the constructive approach presented herein produces for all $p,q\geqslant0$: \begin{enumerate}\itemsep=-3pt \item off-shell (ambidextrous) supermultiplets of worldsheet $(p,q)$-supersymmetry, and \item on the half-shell (unidextrous) supermultiplets of ambidextrous $(p,q)$-super\-symmetry, \end{enumerate} by tensoring a left- and a right-handed copy of worldline supermultiplets, and projecting to their quotients by certain discrete symmetries.
 It is gratifying to note that the lists obtained in such complementary ways in fact coincide, at least for the low enough values of $p{+}q$, where comparisons could be made by inspection.
 A computer-aided mechanized computation is clearly desirable, generalizing the one performed for {\em\/worldline\/} supermultiplets\cite{r6-3,r6-3.2,rRLM-codes}.